Inria-Prosecco/StarMalloc/README.md

 that can be used as a drop-in replacement for the libc allocator.
 It is heavily inspired from hardened\_malloc's design.

-The following symbols are/will be/will not be provided: except when explicitly mentioned, symbols are provided.
+The following symbols are/will be/will not be provided: except when explicitly mentioned, symbols are provided. ? indicates that no standard defining the corresponding symbol was found.
 1. as part of C standard library
 - malloc
 - calloc